freebsd/git_conv/checklist.md

 # Switchover Checklist

-## One week before
-*  email reminder
-*  perform trial run of conversion process
-*  maybe lock the vendor area

-## One day before
-*  email reminder

-## Flag day
-*  send email that migration process is starting
 *  make SVN repo read-only
-*  update our canonical svnsync copy, verify metadata matches
+*  wait for old-converter to settle
+*  disable cronjobs for old-converter (2x! sic!)
-*  make an archive of the 3 repos
+*  pull an rsync copy of the whole thing from git-beta.freebsd.org

-## Conversion process
+*  ./pull_and_patch_mirror.sh
-*  [1h] copy and extra repo tarballs
+*  [1h]
-*  [2h, parallel] update svn_log.txt output, gzip, commit to git_conv repo
+*  commit repo_doc.log.gz to git_conv repo
-*  [2h, parallel] run svneverever, capture output, commit to git_conv repo
+*  run svneverever, capture output, commit to git_conv repo (subdir logs/)
 *  [10m] run author.sh, commit to git_conv repo should there be changes
-*  [6h, parallel] convert with debug rules, 3x
+*  convert with debug rules locally with a clean start!
   * **CHECK FOR NEW UNHANDLED MERGEINFO**
+*  disable cronjob for new-converter, check it has updated fully
+*  compare hashes
+*  [2h--4h]
-*  [1h] run fix_bogus_tags.sh
+*  src only: run fix_bogus_tags.sh
 *  [8h, but can start shortly after the conversion kicked off] run compare_branches.sh -k
   *  This requires sudo and likely doesn't work in the jail anyway, need to undo the mdconfig hack
   *  Our just run the copy @home and compare final hashes for a quorum vote.
-*  [1h] git push
 *  **WE ARE LIVE**
-*  run gc --aggressive on the server repo
+*  git push delete all the non-master branches on Github
+*  git push main to Github
+*  configure Github's default branch to main  (and don't forget to eventually GC master)
-*  gzip log-base log-freebsd-base.git gitlog-freebsd-base.git and commit to git_conv repo
+*  xz/gzip log-base log-freebsd-base.git gitlog-freebsd-base.git and commit to git_conv repo
 *  ditto for doc and ports
+*  add a README to the logs/ dir, explaining which logfile is what